chihacknight/chihacknight.org/_posts/blog/2015-10-09-the-labor-required-to-keep-civic-apps-alive.md

     <small><em>Using Tabula to extract tables from PDF documents</em></small><br><br>
 </div>

 Just run the Tabula app, select your PDF file to extract, and use their handy interface to select the text you want to extract for each page.
-Our document is 10 pages, so I select the tables (but no the headers - those get repeated on every page) on each one.
+Our document is 10 pages, so I select the tables (but not the headers - those get repeated on every page) on each one.

 Click ‘Preview and Export Data’, copy to the clipboard, and fire up your spreadsheet editor.